Goldydt/fisch_macro/README.md

 - Special developer rods (e.g., **Duskwire**) are **not supported**.
 - Base configuration files are available in our [Discord server](https://discord.gg/scvyxju7mP).
 - You can download, modify, and set up your configs there — full setup instructions are also provided.
+- For light use only to overnight grind coins / xp.
+This macro is not made for Admin Events or scylla events etc...

 ---